New York City parents scramble to deal with new school closures as COVID-19 resurges

 In one lawsuit, a Brooklyn law firm in a red zone said the governor’s “arbitrary” line-drawing forced it to shut down though it has had no infections and did nothing wrong, depriving it of due process.

-The other lawsuit came from three Orthodox Jewish synagogues in Brooklyn and Queens that said limiting the size of gatherings violated their religious rights.
+Another lawsuit from three Orthodox Jewish synagogues in Brooklyn and Queens said limiting the size of gatherings violated their religious rights.

+In response, Rich Azzopardi, a senior adviser to Cuomo, released a statement.
+“We’ve been sued virtually every day for every action taken.
+We’re concentrating on reducing the virus in these hot spots and saving lives, period,” it said.

 Reporting by Maria Caspani and Jonathan Allen in New York, Additional reporting by Brendan McDermid and Jonathan Stempel, Editing by Rosalba O’Brien